fadihareth/optcgimages_en/README.md

 # OPTCG Images
-Hosting English and Japanese card images for One Piece TCG as static files for use in OPTCG CardDex app
+Hosting English card images for One Piece TCG as static files for use in OPTCG CardDex app